CHEXPRESS CX30 | TELLERSCAN TS240 | TELLERSCAN TS500 | BRANCHXPRESS BX7200

 The TS240 is Digital Check’s best-selling batch-feed scanner and is used in Remote Deposit Capture, Teller Capture, and Branch Back Counter Capture scanning environments.
 Given the number of items these devices scan in the course of a month and the importance of properly separating items from the batch of checks in the feeder, regular maintenance is critical to reduce jams, as well as to improve image quality and MICR read rates.

 Inspect the quality of the captured images on a regular basis.
-If the image quality drops off or streaks appear on the images, clean the camera glass.
-To clean the cameras, use a Digital Check cleaning swab or a clean cloth to wipe the camera glass.
-Be careful not to scratch the glass when cleaning or accessing the camera for any reason.
-Also, make sure that the camera door is closed completely, by squeezing the blue tabs together until it has clicked completely closed.
-Not properly closing the camera door will lead to degradation of image quality.
+If the image quality drops off or streaks appear on the images, clean the sensor glass.
+To clean the image sensor, use a Digital Check cleaning swab or a clean cloth to wipe the glass.
+Be careful not to scratch the glass when cleaning or accessing the image sensor for any reason.
+Also, make sure that the door to the sensor assembly is closed completely, by squeezing the blue tabs together until it has clicked completely closed.
+Not properly closing the door will lead to degradation of image quality.

 To clean the track rollers, use ScanLite to initiate a cleaning cycle and after removing the cleaning card from the pouch, hold it firmly allowing it to go about a half-inch into the track to scrub the two separator rollers for 4-5 seconds, then release the card and allow it to proceed through the track.
 Repeat the process four to five more times, flipping and rotating the card each time to expose a clean surface of the card each time.
 Then run the card through without holding it four more times, flipping and rotating it each time.
 When this is complete click the “Clean” button again in ScanLite to disengage the track rollers, dispose of the cleaning card, and wait 60 seconds for the rollers to dry before relaunching your application and resuming scanning.